RNAdetective/AIDD/README.md

 ![Screenshot](AIDD2.jpg)
 # Automated Isoform Diversity Detector: AIDD
-* AIDD incorporates open source tools into one virtualbox to ensure reproducability.
+* AIDD incorporates open source tools into a static virtualbox to ensure reproducability.
 * There is a bash script that completely automates the pipeline making it ease to use.
 * The manual also instructs the more advanced user how to change the script to add more individual options.
-* There is the ability to run both bivariate and multivariate data in statistical analysis.
 * It is capable of looking at the transcriptome and editome in both global and local environments.
-* There is an ability to explore expressional trends for entire pathways of genes at once with heatmaps and PCA plots.
+* There is an ability to explore differential expression trends for entire pathways of genes at once with heatmaps and PCA plots.
 * There is an options to look at just one gene at time and it's isoform expression as well.
-* Variant Calling is used to find evidence of RNA editing and predict the impact effects of those substutions.
+* Variant Calling is used to find evidence of RNA editing and predict the impact effects of those variants.
-* Gene enrichment analysis is used on gene and isoform differential expression and on genes with high impact RNA editing sites.
+* Gene enrichment analysis is to highlight pathways affected by variants.

 ## Getting Started

-These are the directions to download the premade AIDDPipeline image or to create a new vm image with biolinux8 and how to use the script to update, download and install all necessary tools for AIDD.sh to run which is our RNAseq computational pipeline for transcriptome diversity discovery.
+These are the directions to download the premade AIDD virtualbox or to create a new vm image with biolinux8 and how to use the script to update, download and install all necessary tools for AIDD to run the RNAseq computational pipeline for transcriptome diversity discovery.
+We will soon add the ability to use docker.

 ### Prerequisites